 In 1934, members of the Veterans of Foreign Wars put a Latin cross atop a roadside rocky outcropping on federal land in the Mojave National Preserve.
 That cross and several replacements were destroyed; each time, a private party replaced it.
 In 1999, the National Park Service refused a request to place a Buddhist stupa near the cross.
 After the ACLU threatened litigation and the Park Service decided to remove the cross, Congress prohibited use of federal funds to remove the cross.

-In March 2001, the plaintiff filed a lawsuit challenging the continued presence of the cross on government land.
+In March 2001, Frank Buono, a retired Park Service employee, filed a lawsuit challenging the continued presence of the cross on government land.
 Less than a year later, Congress designated the cross as a national memorial for World War I veterans.
 Nevertheless, the trial court prohibited the continued display of the cross on federal land.

 In 2003, Congress acted again.
 This time, it transferred the land underneath the cross to Veterans of Foreign Wars, in exchange for other property.
 Congress also provided that if VFW ever stopped using the land as a war memorial, the land would revert to the government.
 The trial court concluded that the planned land exchange violated its injunction and prohibited the transfer, and the Ninth Circuit agreed.